 Browse our range of publications including performance and financial statement audit reports, assurance review reports, information reports and annual reports.

-This report complements the interim phase report, and provides a summary of the final audit results of the audits of the financial statements of all Australian Government entities, including the Consolidated Financial Statements for the Australian Government.
+The ANAO is responsible for the audits of the financial statements of all Australian Government entities.
+This report provides a summary of the final audit results of these entities, including the Consolidated Financial Statements for the Australian Government.

 1. The Auditor-General Act 1997 establishes the mandate for the Auditor General to undertake financial statement audits of all Australian Government entities including those of government agencies, statutory authorities and government business enterprises.

-3. Financial statement audits are an independent examination of the financial accounting and reporting of public sector entities.
-The results of the examination are presented in an auditor's report, which expresses the auditor's opinion on whether the financial statements as a whole and the information contained therein fairly present each entity's financial position and the results of its operations and cash flows.
-The accounting treatments and disclosures reflected in the financial statements by the entity are assessed against relevant accounting standards and legislative reporting requirements.
+3. ANAO financial statement audits are an independent examination of the financial accounting and reporting of public sector entities.
+The results of the examination are presented in an auditor’s report, which expresses the auditor’s opinion on whether the financial statements as a whole and the information contained therein fairly present each entity’s financial position and the results of its operations and cash flows.
+The accounting treatments and disclosures reflected in the financial statements by the entity are assessed against relevant Accounting Standards and legislative reporting requirements.

 5. This report complements the interim phase report referred to above, and provides a summary of the final audit results of the audits of the financial statements of all Australian Government entities, including the Consolidated Financial Statements for the Australian Government.

 6.The audit findings in this report have been reported to the management of each entity, and to the responsible Minister(s).

 7. There were few changes to Australian Accounting Standards in 2010–11.
 One noteworthy change was the requirement that long-term leases of land should be assessed and, where they transfer substantially all the risks and rewards of ownership, the land be included as an asset on the lessee’s balance sheet.